reedspool/html-wiki/entries/project/logbook.md

 Here are my notes with the most recent on top.
 Details, quality, and rationality vary.

+### Thu Sep  4 10:40:27 PM PDT 2025

+Tied up some loose ends which made the project feel a lot nicer: a delete button and a 404 page.
+The 404 page has a button to create the given URL, which makes it really feel like a wiki.

+Future: I wanted my link widget to have an easy button to insert a link with the given text even if I haven't made that page yet.
+Maybe then it would make sense if the template language marked links specially if they pointed to a page which did not exist, which TiddlyWiki did by default.
+Wikipedia also does this with red links.

+Future: I solidified the separation between "shadow" and "core" documents and user-made ones.
+I liked TiddlyWiki's concept of overwriting "shadow" Tiddlers and giving a warning about it.

+Future: I made an HTML template and made it easy to load from the edit page for a blank page.

+Future: I added a suggestion to the creation page to give a file extension.

+Future: I added tests for pages with no extension

+Future: I added an image, such as a favicon, and maybe a homepage hero image, and then I added tests for fetching images.

 ### Mon Sep  1 11:32:49 AM PDT 2025

 I made a query playground page as a separate page first which was a really nice way to experiment with the interaction loop, write a query, run it, see the results, copy the results.
 Then I separately began to work on the popover/dialog version of the tool as a widget within the edit page.